Zoé Valdés: Novels

 Valdés' narratives are known for their semi autobiographical nature and their themes of nostalgia, sexuality, eroticism and masculine fragility.
 Furthermore, her novels demonstrate her anti-Castro politics as she explores a critical view of Cuba.
 She has published fifteen novels.
-Her work has been translated into English, German, Flemish, Polish, Portuguese, Italian, Serbian, Czech, Slovakian, among other languages.
+Her work has been translated into English, German, Flemish, Polish, Portuguese, Italian, Serbian, Czech, Slovak, among other languages.

 Valdés's first novel, Sangre azul (1993), written during 1987–1991 in Paris and Cuba, is the only one of her novels that was published in Cuba.
 In this novel, Attys is a young and beautiful Cuban woman who lives with her step-father since her father abandoned her when she was young.
 As a teenager she falls in love with Gnossis, a painter.
 After Gnossis moves to Paris, she decides to go and look for him.
 While she is unsuccessful in finding him, she is able to find herself.

 One of her most well known novels is La nada cotidiana, published in 1995 in Paris by Editorial Sctes-Sud.
 It was also later published in Spain, Sweden, Holland, United States, Portugal, Brazil, Greece, England, Turkey, Australia and Switzerland.
 In this novel, the protagonist, Patria [Homeland], is born in the year of the triumph of the Cuban Revolution.
 The paradise promised by the revolution turns into a trap characterized by hopelessness and frustration.
 Patria relies on her writing to find any sense of real hope.

 Another one of her novels is Café nostalgia, published in 1997.
 It tells the story of a woman, Marcela, who marries an old man in order to be able to leave Cuba.
 The novel explores the memories and life of a woman in exile.
 The novel is somewhat autobiographic.

 Her novel Lobas de mar won the award Premio Fernando Lara de Novela in 2003.
 It is a historical fiction novel about two female Caribbean pirates.

 She has also published two children's books: Los aretes de la Luna (1999) and Luna en el cafetal (2003), illustrated by artist Ramon Unzueta.